One day your plant looks great, the next day it’s mottled and covered in webbing. It’s a disaster!

 Yes, they need light.
 But what tends to happen is the window creates a temperature differential and therefore air movement.
 When spider mites are an issue it is usually because cool air is being warmed by the sunny window, drying and causing humidity to plummet.
 While controlling for spider mite, move the plants to a more humid area or humidify with some other method.

-Any plant that feeds on phloem (whitefly, aphids, scale..etc) benefit by the nutrients you’re pumping into the plant.
+Any pest that feeds on phloem (whitefly, aphids, scale..etc) benefit by the nutrients you’re pumping into the plant.
 Remember: plants don’t always need fertilizer, so drop it down.
 Read: All the uncomfortable facts about fertilizer.

 Use a Trap Plant.

 Buy beans.
 Buy a bush-bean like “Strike” or “Provider.”
 Put beans in a pot, watch them grow.
 Put them next to your house plants.
 Beans are so preferable to spider mite that they will cross a room to get to them.
 Commercial growers use beans in greenhouses and nurseries for this reason.
-In winter clean-out they just place beans and throw them in the compost when they get loaded with spider mites.
+In winter clean-out they just place beans in the middle of a greenhouse and then throw them in the compost when they get loaded with spider mites.
 When the plants stay clean, it’s time to bring in the actual crop.
 During growing season these same beans (new ones, grown every couple of weeks and replaced regularly) are used to scout: Check them every day.
 When you see spider mites, apply predators to the house.
 It’s easy.
 And for a few dollars worth of beans you’re saving a few hours of scouting time.
 (Other plants can be used, but beans are cheap and fast-growing.)

 Apply a predatory mite: